-- for local production as and when published. - 4.4 To actively support procurement from black owned QSEs and EMEs by identifying opportunities to increase procurement from local suppliers in order to support employment creation. - 4.5 To support procurement from black owned and black women owned businesses in order to increase the participation of these businesses in the main stream economy. - 4.6 To promote the use of black owned professional service providers and entrepreneurs as suppliers. - 4.7 Measured Entities receive recognition for any Enterprise and Supplier Development Contributions that are quantifiable as a monetary value using a Standard Valuation Method. - 4.8 Measured Entities are encouraged to align their Enterprise and Supplier Development initiatives with the designated sectors of government's localisation and valued adding programmes. - 4.9 Measured Entities are encouraged to align their enterprise and supplier development initiatives with their supply chain requirements thereby linking Enterprise and Supplier Development with preferential procurement. - 4.10 Qualifying Enterprise and Supplier Development Contributions of any Measured Entity are recognisable on an annual basis. - 4.11 Contributions, programmes and/or initiatives that span over multiple years, the total contribution amount must be divided by the number of years, and the average per year is then to be utilised for the annual contribution. - 4.12 Measured Entities are encouraged to develop and implement an Enterprise Development and Supplier Development plan for Qualifying Beneficiaries.
-The plan should include: - 4.12.1 Clear objectives - 4.12.2 Priority interventions - 4.12.3 Key performance indicators; and - 4.12.4 A concise implementation plan with clearly articulated milestones. - 4.13 Measured Entities will not get recognition for same activities undertaken under 2.2 and 2.3, they only get recognition for one of the two i.e. 2.2 or 2.3. - 4.14 No portion of the value of any Qualifying Enterprise and Supplier

-Development Contribution that is payable to the beneficiary after the date of measurement can form part of any calculation under this statement.
+- 5.10 Qualifying Enterprise and Supplier Development Contributions of an ICT Measured Entity are recognisable on an annual basis. - 5.11 Contributions, programmes and/or initiatives that span over multiple years, the total contribution amount must be divided by the number of years, and the average per year is then to be utilised for the annual contribution. - 5.12 Measured Entities are encouraged to develop and implement an Enterprise Development and Supplier Development plan for Qualifying Beneficiaries.
+The plan should include: - 5.12.1 Clear objectives - 5.12.2 Priority interventions - 5.12.3 Key performance indicators; and - 5.12.4 A concise implementation plan with clearly articulated milestones. - 5.13 Measured Entities will not get recognition for same activities undertaken under 2.2 and 2.3, they only get recognition for one of the two i.e. 2.2 or 2.3. - 5.14 No portion of the value of any Qualifying Enterprise and Supplier Development Contribution that is payable to the beneficiary after the date of measurement can form part of any calculation under this statement.